-The current limitations in cine-based segmentation approaches, such as their requirements for additional types of ground-truth labels, poor performance in the more challenging apical and basal regions, and anatomically inaccurate results, prevent their adoption in LGE--CMR segmentation.
+Limitations in previously published cine-based segmentation approaches, such as their requirements for additional types of ground-truth labels, poor performance in the more challenging apical and basal regions, and anatomically inaccurate results, prevent their clinical adoption in LGE-CMR segmentation.
 For example, the method of Zheng~\etal~\cite{Zheng2018} requires a pre-processing step to discard apical and basal slices and a manual curation of \qts{difficult cases}.
 Similarly, Bello~\etal~\cite{Bello2019} rely on ground-truth anatomical landmark localization.
-Without such additional annotations in the training data, there is no control on anatomically inconsistent outliers.
-Recent methods have proposed post-processing steps to improve the anatomical accuracy of myocardium segmentations from cine images~\cite{Painchaud2019, Larrazabal2020}.
+Without such additional annotations in the training data, there is no control of anatomically inconsistent outliers.
+Other recent methods have proposed post-processing steps to improve the anatomical plausibility of myocardial segmentations from cine images~\cite{Painchaud2019, Larrazabal2020}.
 Although these algorithms smooth out resulting segmentations, they use generic techniques unable to capture nuances of heart anatomy~\cite{Larrazabal2020}; they require an already highly accurate segmentation as input to function well~\cite{Painchaud2019}; or they do not incorporate 3-D constraints~\cite{Painchaud2019}.
-Furthermore, effective LGE--CMR DL segmentation methods are very scarcely available for myocardium and virtually nonexistent for fibrosis.
-Approaches such as Campello~\etal\cite{Campello2020} --- which uses a CycleGAN~\cite{CycleGAN2017} to transform cine into \qts{LGE-like} images --- partially address the LGE--CMR data scarcity to obtain accurate myocardium segmentations, but, in the process, the approach loses the fibrosis features, the salient aspect of LGE--CMR.
-In our attempt to implement CycleGAN for the cine-to-LGE conversion, we obtained less than $1\%$ Dice coefficient improvement in LV myocardium segmentation.
-Very recently, Zabihollahy~\etal~\cite{Zabihollahy2020} have attempted myocardium and scar segmentation on 3-D LGE--CMR, but, despite the benefit of a 10-fold increase in the number of short-axis slices per patient, their results show several artifacts, such as disjoint pieces of myocardium.
-Moccia~\etal~\cite{moccia2019development} required manually segmented ground truth myocardium as an additional network input to predict scar segmentations and used only 30 patients, all from a single center, split across training and testing.
-ACSNet overcomes these limitations by providing an efficient DL segmentation algorithm requiring the standard-of-care widely used 2-D LGE--CMR scans to produce consistent, anatomically accurate results.
+Furthermore, effective LGE-CMR DL segmentation methods are limited for the myocardium and virtually nonexistent for scar/fibrosis.
+Approaches such as Campello~\etal\cite{Campello2020} --- which use a CycleGAN~\cite{CycleGAN2017} to transform cine into \qts{LGE-like} images --- partially address the LGE-CMR data scarcity to obtain accurate myocardial segmentations, but, in the process, these approaches lose the enhancement features, the salient aspect of LGE-CMR.
+In our attempt to implement CycleGAN for the cine-to-LGE conversion, we obtained less than $1\%$ Dice coefficient improvement in LV myocardial segmentation.
+Very recently, Zabihollahy~\etal~\cite{Zabihollahy2020} have attempted myocardial and scar/fibrosis segmentation on 3-D LGE-CMR, but, despite the benefit of a 10-fold increase in the number of short-axis slices per patient, their results show several artifacts, such as disjoint pieces of myocardium.
+The method of Fahmy~\etal~\cite{Fahmy2019_Wu} exclusively studied 3-D images of patients with hypertrophic cardiomyopathy with unknown generalizability to other cardiomyopathies.
+Moccia~\etal~\cite{moccia2019development} required manually segmented ground truth myocardium as an additional network input to predict enhancement segmentations and used only 30 patients, all from a single center, split across training and testing.
+ACSNet overcomes these limitations by providing an efficient DL segmentation algorithm using the standard-of-care widely used 2-D LGE-CMR scans to produce consistent, anatomically accurate results.